howmanysmall/behaviortree.rbxlua/README.md

-# BehaviourTree.RbxLua
+# BehaviorTree.RbxLua
-A RbxLua implementation of Behavior Trees ported from a [lua implementation](https://github.com/tanema/behaviourtree.lua) ported from javascript [here](http://github.com/Calamari/BehaviorTree.js).
+A RbxLua implementation of Behavior Trees ported from a [lua implementation](https://github.com/tanema/Behaviortree.lua) ported from javascript [here](http://github.com/Calamari/BehaviorTree.js).
 They are useful for implementing AIs.
 If you need more information about Behavior Trees, look on [GameDevAI](http://aigamedev.com), there is a nice [video about Behavior Trees from Alex Champandard](http://aigamedev.com/open/article/behavior-trees-part1/).
 There is also a nice read of [Björn Knafla](http://www.altdevblogaday.com/author/bjoern-knafla/) explaining how [explaining how Behavior Trees work](http://www.altdevblogaday.com/2011/02/24/introduction-to-behavior-trees/).

 ## Installation

 Just copy the Library folder into ReplicatedStorage (you are free to change the location, just make sure to update the paths in all of the modules)

-`BehaviourTree = require(game.ReplicatedStorage.Library.BehaviourTree.behaviour_tree)`
+`BehaviorTree = require(game.ReplicatedStorage.Library.BehaviorTree.Behavior_tree)`

 ## How to use